chungoid/kalipyfi/README.md

     Purpose: Performs wireless scans using hcxdumptool.
     Features:
         Captures wireless traffic and stores results in a local SQLite database.
-        Exports scan results to an interactive HTML map (if GPS data is enabled).
+        Exports scan results to an interactive HTML map (if GPS data is enabled) where each network has its location pinned & a viewable tag for displaying data.
-        Supports upload/download operations via WPA-sec integration.
+        Supports upload/download operations via WPA-sec integration as well as merging pcapng results with downloaded results into the database.
         Allows defining custom scan configurations through CLI arguments in its config.yaml.
+        Provides an additional cli arg 'autobpf' which creates a list of mac addresses (interfaces, stations, or hotspot clients) associated with the scan device & protects them from the scan interface.

 ### nmap

     Purpose: Conducts comprehensive network scans.
     Features:
-        Automatically parses network gateways and hosts.
-        Uses custom presets (defined in its config.yaml) to tailor scan parameters.
         Offers an interactive submenu for target selection and scan execution.
+        Automatically parses network gateways from all available interfaces & allows users to choose a network.
+        Chosen network gateways are set to cidr format & an initial ping scan populates a new nmap_networks table entry is populated with all known hosts.
+        Further service & port scans can be run on either individually selected or all network hosts & the results are imported to the nmap_hosts table.
+        You can easily extend this to fit your use case and parse any scan type by creating a new parser format in `tools/nmap/_parser.py` & altaring the tables schema where/if desired.

 ### pyfyconnect